 Highlights: stackability, DoD, warranty, and price.

 Tesla has quickly become one of the biggest names in the home energy storage market after launching the Tesla Powerwall in 2015.
 The Powerwall has a sleek design and is built to be stackable, meaning you can include multiple Powerwalls in your storage setup to increase your usable capacity.
-Tesla’s Powerwall also boasts a DoD of 100 percent, and Tesla backs up their battery with a competitive 10-year warranty that includes a throughput clause of 37.8 MWh (2.7 MWh / kWh) and a guarantee of 70 percent capacity at the end of the warranty term.
+Tesla’s Powerwall also boasts a DoD of 100 percent, and Tesla backs up their battery with a competitive 10-year warranty that includes a throughput clause of 37.8 MWh (2.7 MWh / kWh) for commercial applications and no throughput clause for most residential applications and a guarantee of 70 percent capacity at the end of the warranty term.
 The Powerwall also runs at the lower end of the price range for solar batteries.

 To read our full review of the Tesla Powerwall, check out this article.